herychemo/Spring-Cloud-Sample-Template/README.md

 # Spring-Cloud-Sample-Template
-This is a Simple Spring Cloud Microservices Stack Sample Template.
+This is a Simple Spring Cloud MicroServices Stack Sample Template.

 **_Work in progress_**